Rahul-D-George/Imperial-Year-3-Notes/README.md

-# Imperial Year 3-Notes
+# Imperial Year 3 Notes
-A list of .pdf files with LaTex notes for the following modules:
+A list of .pdf files with LaTex notes for the following modules (for now):
 - Data Processing Systems
 - Intro to Machine Learning
 - Networked Systems